-Reviewing the staff report in SAP.
+Reviewing the staff report in SAP and the sign-in sheets for the PLC Meetings and Collaborative Planning Sessions.

-Effectiveness will be monitored based on an increase in staff attendance based on the SAP report.
+Effectiveness will be monitored based on an increase in staff attendance based on the SAP report and during PLC meeting/Collaborative Planning Sessions.